 In cooperation with Single Use Support and Biogen, Entegris has published a new white paper concerning the employment of single-use technology to control frozen bulk drug storage.

-Single Use Support advocates the use of one-way systems in the production of biopharmaceuticals as well as cell- and gene therapies.
+Single Use Support advocates the use of single-use systems in the production of biopharmaceuticals as well as cell- and gene therapies.
 We close the gap between downstream and the fill & finish process.
 On the basis of single-use bags we offer manufacturers of biopharmaceuticals access to a new and 100% reliable logistics process for liquids.
 Our technologies increase patient safety while at the same time minimizing the risk of biocontamination and product loss to 0%.
 It is our mission to push patient safety to the highest possible level by optimizing single-use technology for the biopharma industry.

 Development and production requirements for biopharmaceuticals

 Newly developed biopharmaceuticals that are constantly improving and potentially life-saving can be very profitable for their developers.
 However, R&D is cost-intensive and requires major investments, which is why reliable and cost-effective storage and logistics of frozen drug substances play a decisive role.

 This is especially true in terms of the transition from R&D through clinical trial to high-volume production.
 The minimization of capital and operating expenses as well as the reduction of storage space and of time and energy spent on cleaning and sterilization are important objectives when choosing a new storage and logistics solution.
 At the same time, the valuable drugs have to be protected from cross-contamination and other sources of contamination.

 Compared to traditional systems, single-use systems have considerable advantages